CSSP Accelerating Change Award

 The Center for the Study of Social Policy seeks to honor innovative initiatives that reach diverse populations of young women and girls of color and create opportunities for their well-being and success.
 These innovations disrupt the trajectory experienced by young women and girls of color from the compounding and often negative effects of gender and racial discrimination, personal and community violence and involvement in foster care, juvenile justice and other intervening public systems.
 This award celebrates the most compelling and creative interventions making a difference in young women and girls’ everyday lives.
 Selected recipients will join a network of like-minded partners to share ideas and help accelerate positive change and promising futures for women and girls of color nationally.

 On May 23, 2016, the Center for the Study of Social Policy announced five winners of our inaugural Accelerating Change Award.
+In addition to national recognition for their innovative initiatives, the five recipients will be part of an Accelerating Change Network.
 The awardees have each demonstrated a commitment to reaching and serving diverse populations of young women and girls of color who are involved or at high risk of involvement in public systems and creating opportunities for their well-being and success.

 The inaugural cohort for the Accelerating Change Award are: